CSIS-BU/Linux-Git-GitHub/Git.md

 17. Don't forget, tracking a file is not equivalent to taking a snapshot.
 The files being tracked may get changed before the snapshot is taken.
 So, before you **commit**, make sure you **track** the version of the files you want to have in the snapshot.

+## Conclusion

+    Please be aware that I cannot cover all the important features provided by Git.
+This tutorial is just to get you started.
+Ther are many other things, such as **Branching, Merging, Stashing, Cleaning, Selection, Staging** and many more that you should learn.
+Please refer to the **Pro Git** book provided above to learn Git.